George Wells (wrestler): Later career (1986–1992)

-After leaving WWF, Wells went to Texas working for World Class Championship Wrestling as Master Gee.
+He would also appear in World Class Championship Wrestling feuding with the Dingo Warrior, he and WCCW World Tag team Champion Matt Borne lost the tag team titles to the Dingo Warrior and Lance von Erich on November 17 (Wells had substituted for an injured Buzz Sawyer).
+After losing to the Dingo Warrior in a "chain match" at the supercard Thanksgiving Star Wars '86 on November 27 and Lance von Erich at Christmas Star Wars '86 on December 25, Wells left the promotion.
 After a brief appearance in Dominic Denucci's NWF All-Star Wrestling in 1987, losing to Sgt.
 Jacques Goulet in a televised match on September 8, Wells would remain inactive for most of the late 1980s until his eventual retirement in 1992.

-Retirement
+Personal life

 Returning to Oakland, Wells is currently one of the leading drug counselors in the San Francisco Bay area.
 Having suffered from drug-related issues throughout his athletic career, he primarily works with teenage drug addicts.